-For example, XML is a widely used standard that allows individual items to be "tagged".
-XML is very flexible, but by itself lacks the standardized components needed for business reporting and financial data.
-When XBRL was first conceived, the tagging capabilities of XML were identified as an important feature needed to establish a standard for business reporting.
-XBRL was developed by taking XML and adding the standardization of financial statement features such as the use of tables, time periods, units and accuracy in thousands, millions etc. Without these features as part of the standard, creators of business and financial statement data would have too much flexibility to indicate time period, currency used, degree of accuracy, etc. The resulting data would have been inconsistent and unusable.
-XBRL takes XML and adds the kind of structure necessary for financial reporting data.
-That kind of structure is critical to ease of implementation.
-The standard chosen must reflect the reporting requirements and most importantly, it must reflect the downstream needs of the data consumers.
-Obtaining upfront buyin and feedback from the ultimate users of the data is critical to a successful program.
+For example, XML is a widely used standard that allows individual items to be "tagged" and its flexibility makes it initially relatively easy to implement.
+XML is very flexible, but by itself lacks the standardized components needed to report financial data.
+When XBRL was first conceived, the tagging capabilities of XML were identified as an important feature needed to establish a standard for financial and business reporting.
+XBRL was developed by taking XML and adding standard features of financial statement such as tables, time periods, units and accuracy, e.g., thousands, millions etc. Without these standard features, creators of business and financial statement data would have a significant degree of flexibility defining time periods, currencies used, degree of accuracy, etc., which would result in inconsistent and unusable data.
+Although initially easy to implement, the cost savings get pushed onto the final consumer of the data who will then need to interpret non-standardized time periods, units, etc. Because XBRL takes XML and adds this additional structure required for financial reporting data the ability to consume the data is significantly easier.